Connecticut Speech Pathology State License Guide

 • Speech-language pathology trainees or interns1

-• Individuals who are not licensed from sharing research or offering lectures for a fee1
+• Individuals who are not licensed to share research or offer lectures for a fee1

 • Individuals who provide services to fulfil postgraduate requirements1